Serendipity - Monte Carlo Yachts Motor Yacht

 Serendipity is a semi-custom MCY 105 model.

-Other yachts based on this MCY 105 semi-custom model include: G, Aqua, LADY MARISA, Kingston II, Botti, Rita, Dolce Vita, Serendipity.
+Other yachts based on this MCY 105 semi-custom model include: Serendipity, G, Aqua, LADY MARISA, Kingston II, Botti, Rita, Dolce Vita.

 Performance and Capabilities